anson16549/Lee_AL_Python.work/README.md

-# Rock Paper Scissors in Python!
+# Rock Paper Scissors in Python.

 Pick your weapon and play against the computer - you'll only get a virtual sting if you lose!